Hornstine v. Township of Moorestown: Suit

 On May 1, Hornstine filed a complaint in Federal District Court seeking an injunction to prevent the school board from changing its policy retroactively, as well as $2.7 million in damages.
 Kadri sent a letter to the runner-up advising him he was under consideration for valedictorian honors.
 Kadri sent no similar letter to Hornstine.

 Blair Hornstine was classified with a disability, reportedly a type of chronic fatigue syndrome or immune deficiency, but its exact nature was never disclosed publicly.
 She received an Individualized Education Plan (IEP) approved by the school board.
 Kadri contended that because of the "availability of many AP courses in her home instruction program" Hornstine "was able to earn more 'weighted' grades" than other students.
 Moorestown High School assigned a higher weight to Advanced Placement (AP) courses and honors courses in calculating a student's GPA.
-An A+ grade, worth 4 point towards the GPA in a regular course, counted as 5 points in an AP course and 4.5 points in an honors course.
+At Moorestown High School, an A+ grade is worth 4.3 points towards the GPA in a standard course, 5.3 points in an AP course, and 4.8 points in an honors course.
 Kadri further claimed "she was also able to secure higher grades in her home instruction classes than students enrolled in the same courses at Moorestown High School."

 The court rejected those claims pointing out that the runner up had taken two more AP courses than Hornstine, and while she had taken three more honors courses than the runner up, the net result was a statistical advantage for the runner up.
 The Court also examined and rejected claims that she was graded less stringently.